deficollective/defiscan/src/content/protocols/venus-protocol.md

 - **Binance Oracle** (0x594810b741d136f1960141C0d8Fb4a91bE78A820): Available but not used for top TVL assets
 - **Custom Oracles**: Specialized oracles for specific assets (e.g., SOLVBTC.BBN)

-All oracle configurations and boundaries can only be modified through governance proposals with a 48-hour timelock delay.
+All oracle configurations and boundaries can only be modified through _Governance_ proposals with a 48-hour timelock delay.

 ### Key Permissions in Oracle System

 **ResilientOracle                                                  Permissions:**
 - `accessControlManager` can pause/unpause oracle, set token configurations, change oracle feeds, and enable/disable specific oracles

 # Governance

-Venus protocol utilized Compound's `Governor Bravo` framework to implement their governance structure.
+Venus Protocol utilized Compound's `Governor Bravo` framework to implement their _Governance Structure_.
-Any privileged access roles in the entire protocol are either directly or indirectly controlled by the governance.
+Any privileged access roles in the entire protocol are either directly or indirectly controlled by the _Governance_.
 A three-tiered timelock structure is implemented for different proposal urgencies that can be specified in the proposal.
 However, only the `Normal Timelock` and `Fast Timelock` contracts are currently utilized.
 The `Normal Timelock` is configured as the `admin` of all contracts with such a privileged role, while the `Fast Timelock` has specific access rights through the `accessControlManager`.
 While their configuration can change, these timelock contracts are currently configured as follows:
 * `Normal Timelock`:
    * `votingDelay`: 1 block